 Care Pathways in Infant and Early Mental Health

 Care pathways guide children and families to, through and out of care ensuring that they are matched with the best services, at the right time and in the most appropriate format for the family.
-In collaboration with the Ontario Centre of Excellence for Child and Youth Mental Health, and in partnership with community-based, cross-sectoral groups of professionals, IEMHP coordinates and pilots a series of workshops that focus on services and supports for young children from birth to age 6, and aim at unravelling the care and service pathways that can be developed to support infant and early mental health in these pilot communities.
+In collaboration with the Ontario Centre of Excellence for Child and Youth Mental Health (now the Knowledge Institute for Child and Youth Mental Health and Addictions), and in partnership with community-based, cross-sectoral groups of professionals, IEMHP coordinates and pilots a series of workshops that focus on services and supports for young children from birth to age 6, and aim at unravelling the care and service pathways that can be developed to support infant and early mental health in these pilot communities.

 Together, these projects highlight the importance of:

 - ensuring high-quality, evidence-based information for service providers across sectors

 - developing clear care pathways for young Ontarians experiencing mental health challenges, regardless of the sector in which these issues present themselves